niclee1803/SC1015-Mini-Project/README.md

 ## Conclusion

-## What did we learn from this project?
+## What we learnt from this project

 ## References